 For me it takes 7-10 days for the candy/sugar craving to go away.
 After that, the craving is reduced to a ghost of its former self, but this trip I found that it was not completely gone even after a month.
 I have concluded that intense exercise reawakens candy/sugar craving on a short-term basis, so the key is to eat nutrient dense foods that have low but significant carbohydrates in them—e.g., whole milk yogurt, fresh fruit and veggies, etc.

 The key with moderately high intensity endurance exercise is to maintain both blood glucose levels and electrolyte levels.
 For that, I use Tailwind @AMAZON.
 Any left-over I use post-workout, as the muscles need some carbohydrates (along with protein) for recovery.

 I find it difficult to exceed about 2.5 hours of riding without some energy input.
 Plus I will have lost at least 2L of fluid, and as much as 6L if intensity is high in high heat.
 Thus it is critical to hydrate, and water sucks since it absorbs much more slowly than a proper sports drink.
-For that, I swear by Tailwind @AMAZON, which contains both electrolytes and dextrose (turns directly into blood glucose).
-BTW, do NOT use products like Gatorade for endurance exercise (lacks key electrolytes and contains sucrose or fructose which burden the liver and forestall immediate availability).
+For that, I swear by Tailwind @AMAZON, which contains both electrolytes and mostly dextrose (turns directly into blood glucose).
+BTW, do NOT use products like Gatorade for endurance exercise (lacks key electrolytes and contains way too much sucrose or fructose which burden the liver and forestall immediate availability).

 High exercise levels not compatible with pure Keto